dcaustin33/Summarization/README.md

 ## Data Downloading
-Data if not found on your local machine will be automatically downloaded when running the training scripts from the Hugging Face Libary and will be stored for future use.
+Data if not found on your local machine will be automatically downloaded when running the training scripts from the Hugging Face Libary and will be stored for future use